umihico/selenium-lambda-layer/README.md

 This selenium binaries works with python 3.7. **NOT with 3.8 :(**

+If you want Python 3.8, you need to deploy as docker container image instead of lambda layer, pleate visit [docker-selenium-lambda](https://github.com/umihico/docker-selenium-lambda)

 If you don't want to create function and import this layer for each scraping purposes, please visit my project [pythonista-chromeless](https://github.com/umihico/pythonista-chromeless/)